MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 With supervised finetuning, we set out to assemble and expose the LLM to high-quality, task-specific, format-specific finetuning examples.
 Fundamentally, these finetuning datasets are very often human-made.
 Humans write both the prompts and the ideal responses.

-We also saw that supervised finetuning is not the one solve it all: An LLM might still halucinate false responses, just based on the format it saw in the finetuning data.
-Also, the formulation of the finetuning dataset is a complex and time-consuming task and could make an LLM trip up if done incorrectly.
+We also saw that supervised finetuning is not the one solve it all: An LLM might still hallucinate false responses, just based on the format it saw in the finetuning data.
+Also, the formulation of the finetuning dataset is a complex and time-consuming task and could make an LLM trip up if it is done incorrectly.

 Ultimately, the supervised finetuning results in an SFT model (supervised finetuned model).
 And while we saw mitigations for the issues we just described, there's still a lot of room for improvement.
 And indeed, there's another step following the supervised finetuning that will help us address these issues.
 This next step is about **Reinforcement Learning.**